Tōzai Line (Tokyo Metro): Early years

+Post-war construction

 The Tōzai Line was planned by a review committee of the then Ministry of Transportation in 1962 and numbered Line 5.
 Its name literally means "East-West Line", and it was primarily planned to relieve traffic on the busy Sōbu Main Line as well as provide a straight crosstown connection through north-central Tokyo.
 Although this corridor is also served by the Tokyo Metropolitan Bureau of Transportation (Toei) Shinjuku Line and JR Keiyō Line, the Tōzai Line continues to operate beyond capacity due to its accessibility to other lines, as well as to growing condominium developments in eastern Tokyo.

 The to section opened in 1964, and the remainder opened in stages until its completion in 1969.
 Through service with the then Japanese National Railways (today part of the JR Group) – a first for a Tokyo subway line – began in 1969 connecting the Chūō and Sōbu lines.
 This is a rare situation in Tokyo, as the only other subway line with through services onto JR lines is the Chiyoda Line.